$\alpha$-RuCl$_3$ intercalated into graphite: a new three-dimensional platform for exotic quantum phases: Introduction

 At the same time, heterostructures coupling graphene with two-dimensional magnetic or correlated materials are rapidly expanding the playground of quantum phenomena.
 One prominent example is the van der Waals assembly of graphene with \rucl~\cite{mashhadi2019spin,zhou2019evidence,biswas_electronic_2019,leeb2021anomalous,rizzo2020charge}, a layered Mott insulating Kitaev material candidate~\cite{banerjee2016proximate,winter2017breakdown,winter2017models,trebst2022kitaev}.
 In these \rucl/graphene heretostructures, transport experiments provide evidence for both charge transfer and magnetic proximity effects~\cite{mashhadi2019spin,zhou2019evidence, leeb2021anomalous}, while theoretical studies point to strain, enhanced Kitaev interactions, and interface-driven electronic reconstruction~\cite{biswas_electronic_2019,leeb2021anomalous}.
 The observation of nanometer-scale p–n junctions in STM measurements~\cite{balgley2022} further illustrates the richness of the interfacial physics in these systems~\cite{ojeda2025}.

 In this work, we report the successful growth and characterization of graphite intercalated with \rucl.
-By combining synthesis, X-ray measurements, quantum oscillation studies, and first-principles electronic structure calculations, we fully characterize the samples and introduce with them a new class of three-dimensional crystals.
+By combining synthesis, X-ray measurements, quantum oscillation studies, scanning transmission electron microscopy (STEM) and first-principles electronic structure calculations, we fully characterize the samples and introduce with them a new class of three-dimensional crystals.

-These findings open pathways to engineer interfaces that combine flat-band physics, magnetism, and proximity effects, following a long tradition of magnetically intercalated graphite~\cite{dresselhaus_intercalation,chernyshev2022}.
+These findings open routes to engineer interfaces that combine flat-band physics, magnetism, and proximity effects, following a long tradition of magnetically intercalated graphite~\cite{dresselhaus_intercalation,chernyshev2022}.
 Bringing these threads together, the prospect of graphite intercalated with \rucl (i.e., inserting layers of \rucl into the van der Waals gaps of graphite or few-layer graphene) is particularly compelling.
 On the one hand, the flat-band and correlation physics of rhombohedral graphene suggest that modifier layers – such as intercalants – can tune the carrier density, screening, and interlayer coupling in ways that may enhance or stabilize exotic phases.
 On the other hand, the graphene/\rucl heterostructure results show that \rucl is a highly effective electron acceptor and magnetically active component with possible spin-liquid behavior in close proximity to graphene sheets.
-Intercalating \rucl into graphite therefore provides a pathway to realizing a three-dimensional analogue of these phenomena.
+Intercalating \rucl into graphite therefore provides a pathway to realizing a three-dimensional analogue of these phenomena, as illustrated in~\cref{fig:stacking_types}.